CREDOecon/.github/profile/README.md

 ## CREDO Repositories

 ### [Submitted Course Materials by CREDO Members](https://github.com/CREDOecon/Submitted-Course-Materials-by-CREDO-members)
-This is a public repository where CREDO members post open-source materials for courses, seminars and other projects involving economics and Catholic Social Teaching.
+This is a repository where CREDO members post open-source materials for courses, seminars and other projects involving economics, Catholic Social Teaching, theology, or ethics.